p-lr/MapCompose/Readme.md

 ### Usage

-With Jetpack Compose, we have to change the way we think about views.
-In the previous `View` system, we had references on views and mutated their state directly.
-While that could be done right, the state often ended-up scattered between views own state and application state.
-Sometimes, it was difficult to predict how views were rendered because there were so many things to take into account.

-Now, the rendering is a function of a state.
-If that state changes, the "view" updates accordingly.

 In a typical application, you create a `MapState` instance inside a `ViewModel` (or whatever component which survives device rotation).
 Your `MapState` should then be passed to the `MapUI` composable.
 The code sample at the top of this readme shows an example.
 Then, whenever you need to